NgariMwangi/faidarise-odds/README.md

+🏆 FaidaRise Sports Odds Dashboard
+A real-time sports odds dashboard that scrapes data, serves it through an API, and presents it in a responsive frontend.

-FaidaRise Sports Odds Dashboard - Submission Documentation 📌 Table of Contents
+📌 Table of Contents
 🚀 Setup Instructions